orchest/orchest/docs/source/development/development_workflow.md

 ```

 Alternatively, you can run `scripts/build_container.sh -M -t $TAG -o $TAG`
-to rebuild the absolulte minimal required set of images.
+to rebuild the absolute minimal required set of images.

 During development, you can also rebuild one specific image,
 and then kill the corresponding pod for the cluster to pick up the local image.